libertysoft3/saidit/README.md

     $ chmod +x install-reddit.sh
     $ sudo ./install-reddit.sh

 You should see success message "Congratulations! reddit is now installed."
-Do not proceed if installation failed with an error.
+Do not proceed if the installation failed with an error.

-Now install some default data including users "saidit" and "automoderator" (password is "password"), default subs, sample posts, sample comments, and sample users.
+Visit https://reddit.local and create accounts for users 'reddit' and 'automoderator'.
+Alternatively, you can install some default/sample data including users 'reddit' and 'automoderator' (with password 'password'), subs, posts, and comments with:

     $ reddit-run ~/src/reddit/scripts/inject_test_data.py -c 'inject_test_data()'

-SaidIt is now fully functional at https://reddit.local aside from chat and search.
-The [SaidIt Admin Guide](https://github.com/libertysoft3/saidit#saidit-admin-guide) has instructions for how to change your site configuration.
+SaidIt is now fully functional aside from search and optional chat.
+The [SaidIt Admin Guide](https://github.com/libertysoft3/saidit#saidit-admin-guide) has instructions for changing your site configuration.

 ---

-## Install Solr for search
+## Install search

 SaidIt comes pre-configured for Solr search, but Solr and Tomcat are not installed yet.